 Or, for another food-related example, think about how many times you’ve worked straight through breakfast or lunch.
 Chances are, besides that first initial surge of hunger you experienced, you probably weren’t hungry at all despite the fact that your body actually did need food.
 Why is this the case?
 It all comes down to attention and patience.

-If you focus on your desire, its hold over you will only grow in strength; but if you direct your attention away from your desire and toward the task at hand, it will eventually dwindle into the background—but it requires time; if you only fulfill your immediate desires, you will merely become trapped in an endless cycle of un-productivity.
+If you focus on your desire, its hold over you will only grow in strength; but if you direct your attention away from your desire and toward the task at hand, your urge to procrastinate will eventually dwindle into the background.
+But it requires time.
+If you only fulfill your immediate desires, you will become trapped in an endless cycle of un-productivity.

 It is important to remember, though, that mental rest-breaks are imperative for boosting your overall productivity levels—the human mind can only devote so much meaningful attention in a given amount of time.
-So, it is up to each individual to distinguish for themselves what is useful distraction and what is simply procrastination.
+It is up to each individual to distinguish for him and herself what is useful distraction and what is simply procrastination.